HubertHuckevoll/feedProxy/README.md

    `./start`

-2. Configure your retro computer's web browser to use feedProxy as a proxy server, using the host and port specified in the startup command.
+2. Configure your retro computer's web browser to use feedProxy as a proxy server. **feedProxy** will show the IP/Port it's running on when started.

 3. Navigate to any supported website, and feedProxy will automatically convert it to a retro-friendly format.